 Once you have finish earning your higher salary to pre-pay retirement, you can then take a lower salary for something that you like to do more.

 The monetary goal here is perhaps to earn a salary that you may be able to survive on.

-For example, your current expenses is $36,000/yr as a family.
-So after pre-paying retirement, you could find a combine job with your spouse to at least earned that amount.
+For example, your current expenses are $36,000/yr as a family.
+So after pre-paying retirement, you could find a combined job with your spouse to at least earned that amount.
 It can be you earning $2000/mth, and him earning $1000/mth.